agilecustoms/release/docs/about.md

 which allows me (author) to have good coverage on different release scenarios

 Did I think about a plugin system?
 Yes, I did.
 Having every type of artifact as a plugin would be great.
-The problem is that right now this GH action is sort of a Frankenstein monster: it is a crazy mix of other GH actions, my custom GH actions (composite and Node.js ones) and some shell scripts.
+The problem is that right now this GH action is a combination of other GH actions, my custom GH actions (composite and Node.js ones) and some shell scripts.
-Ideally (maybe in the future) rewrite the whole thing in TypeScript or Go and then allow plugins with clear programmatic API.
+Ideally (maybe in the future) rewrite the whole thing in TypeScript or Go and then allow plugins with clear programmatic API

 So far idea is to add new types of artifacts as new steps in `action.yml` file, even though it is a "monolithic" approach